What is Hubert H. Humphrey Fellowship?

 In order to apply for the Humphrey program, the applicant will follow the steps below:

-- Fill out Humphrey application form: The application form becomes available for download when the program is announced.
-The announcement and the applications will be available on our embassy’s website.
+- Online application form: The application form becomes available when the program is announced.

-- References: Please attach letters of recommendation from two people who can attest to your academic and professional abilities: Recommendation letters in English only or please provide the official translation of the Mongolian letter.
-Notarized copies of original letters are acceptable).
+*Attach letters of recommendation from two people who can attest to your academic and professional abilities.
+One of the letters is from the your current employer

 Things to remember when filling out an application: